AelinXYZ/aelin/README.md

 - `uint _vestingPeriod` the total amount of time to fully vest starting at the end of the vesting cliff (vesting is linear for v1)
 - `uint _vestingCliff` the initial deal token holding period where no vesting occurs
 - `address _holder` the entity or individual with whom the sponsor agrees to a deal
-- `uint _holderFundingExpiry` the amount of time a holder has to fund the deal before the proposed deal expires
+- `uint _holderFundingDuration` the amount of time a holder has to fund the deal before the proposed deal expires

 > NOTE please be sure to understand how the 2 redemption periods work outlined below: